ohnosequences/sbt-github-release/Readme.md

 > Note that since `v0.5.0` this plugin is compiled and published _only_ for **sbt-1.x**.
 If you need it for sbt-0.13, use [`v0.4.0`](https://github.com/ohnosequences/sbt-github-release/tree/v0.4.0).

+### Task keys

+The main task is `githubRelease`, it creates the release and publishes the assets.

 ### Setting keys